 - Phragmites Adaptive Management Framework- PAMF – Send your phragmites treatment data and get advice on treatments.

-- Play Clean Go: Stop Invasive Species in Your Tracks Campaign – Sign up your organization as a partner to share education and outreach materials
+- Play Clean Go: Stop Invasive Species in Your Tracks Campaign – The Mid-Michigan CISMA is a partner of the Play Clean Go campaign.
+Sign up your organization as a partner to share education and outreach materials.

 - Don’t Move Firewood – Learn more about what you can do to stop the spread of forest pests.